untillpro/scm4j/scm4j-deployer-engine/README.md

 - `component`: represented by  artifact coordinates and one or few `deployment procedure`
 - `deployment procedure`: lists `actions`
 - `action`: represented by `component deployer` class and `params`
-- `component deployer`: Is instantiated during `deployment procedure`, action paremeters are passed using `init` method
+- `component deployer`: is instantiated during `deployment procedure`, action paremeters are passed using `init` method
-- `working folder`: Used to keep downloaded components and internal data structures
+- `working folder`: used to keep downloaded components and internal data structures
-- `portable folder`:  If specified used as a target for `download` command and as an implicit repository.
+- `portable folder`:  if specified used as a target for `download` command and as an implicit repository.
 Scenario: download all components to a `portable folder` (normally located at the USB flash drive), go to a place where internet is not presented and install products there using `portable folder` as a source
 - `legacy version`: product version who deploys without `scm4j-installer`
+- `immutable product` : product, each version of which is a separate product

 Thus all dependencies of product artifact are "deployers" and their dependencies i.e. implement deployment  logic.
 Deployment "data" is represented by artifacts which are listed by `IProductStructure` interface.